ohoachuck/wwdc-downloader/README.md

 		- Download all SD videos & the slides PDF for wwdc 2016: wwdc2016.swift --sd --pdf

+		- Download only all PDF for wwdc 2016: wwdc2016.swift --pdf-only

 ### Requirements
 Works on macOS.